By Thomas Tenkate

 This article was co-authored by Rivka Kushner, a knowledge broker and research associate at the Occupational Cancer Research Centre at Cancer Care Ontario.
 She also works on the Sun Safety at Work Canada project.

 Thomas Tenkate is an associate professor and the director of the School of Occupational and Public Health at Ryerson University.
-He is the project lead for Sun Safety at Work Canada, a national project that is developing heat and sun safety resources to help workplaces implement heat and sun safety programs for outdoor workers.
-Visit http://www.occupationalcancer.ca/2013/sun-safety-at-work-canada/
+He is the project lead for Sun Safety at Work Canada, a national project that is developing free heat and sun safety resources to help workplaces implement heat and sun safety programs for outdoor workers.
+The website presents a model sun safety program which employers can use to develop their own sun safety measures.
+Visit https://sunsafetyatwork.ca

 for more information.